ydb-platform/ydb/ydb/docs/en/core/concepts/auth.md

 ### TLS connection {#ldap-tls}

 Depending on the specified configuration parameters, {{ ydb-short-name }} can establish either an encrypted or unencrypted connection.
-An encrypted connection with the LDAP server is established using the TLS protocol.
-This method is recommended for production clusters.
+An encrypted connection with the LDAP server is established using the TLS protocol, which is recommended for production clusters.
 There are two ways to enable a TLS connection:

-* Automatically.
-The [`ldaps`](#ldaps) connection scheme is used.
+* Automatically via the [`ldaps`](#ldaps) connection scheme.
-* Using the LDAP protocol extension [`StartTls`](#starttls).
+* Using the [`StartTls`](#starttls) LDAP protocol extension*.

-When using an unencrypted connection, all data transmitted in requests to the LDAP server will be sent in plain text, including passwords.
-This connection method is easier to start using and is more suitable for experimentation or testing.
+When using an unencrypted connection, all data transmitted in requests to the LDAP server, including passwords, will be sent in plain text.
+This method is easier to set up and is more suited for experimentation or testing purposes.

 #### LDAPS {#ldaps}

-In order to {{ ydb-short-name }} automatically establish an encrypted connection with the LDAP server, the **scheme** value in the [configuration parameter](../reference/configuration/index.md#ldap-auth-config) should be set to `ldaps`.
+To have {{ ydb-short-name }} automatically establish an encrypted connection with the LDAP server, the **scheme** value in the [configuration parameter](../reference/configuration/index.md#ldap-auth-config) should be set to `ldaps`.
 The TLS handshake will be initiated on the port specified in the configuration.
 If no port is specified, the default port 636 will be used for the `ldaps` scheme.
 The LDAP server must be configured to accept TLS connections on the specified ports.

 #### LDAP protocol extension `StartTls` {#starttls}

-`StartTls` is an LDAP protocol extension used for encrypting messages via the TLS protocol.
-It allows some messages to be transmitted in encrypted form and others in plain text within a single connection to the LDAP server.
-The message with this extension is sent from {{ ydb-short-name }} to the LDAP server to initiate a TLS connection.
-In the case of {{ ydb-short-name }}, enabling and disabling a TLS connection within a single session is not supported.
-Therefore, when using the `StartTls` extension, after establishing an encrypted connection, {{ ydb-short-name }} will send all subsequent messages to the LDAP server in encrypted form.
-One of the advantages of using this extension instead of the `ldaps` scheme (with the appropriate LDAP server configuration) is the ability to establish a TLS connection on an unencrypted port.
-The extension is enabled in the [`use_tls` section](../reference/configuration/index.md#ldap-auth-config) of the configuration file.
+`StartTls` is an LDAP protocol extension that enables message encryption using the TLS protocol.
+It allows a combination of encrypted and plain-text message transmission within a single connection to the LDAP server. {{ ydb-short-name }} sends a `StartTls` request to the LDAP server to initiate a TLS connection.
+In {{ ydb-short-name }}, enabling or disabling TLS within an active session is not supported.
+Therefore, once an encrypted connection is established using `StartTls`, all subsequent messages sent to the LDAP server will be encrypted.
+One advantage of using this extension, provided the LDAP server is appropriately configured, is the capability to initiate a TLS connection over an unencrypted port.
+The extension can be enabled in the [`use_tls` section](../reference/configuration/index.md#ldap-auth-config) of the configuration file.